amit-bhandari/amit-bhandari.github.io/content/posts/amazon-interview-experience.md

 It's always better to get the first kind of referral, and for that purpose, you need to find someone at Amazon who can truly vouch for you.
 I would be more than happy to provide a referral for you; reach out to me via email with your resume for the same.
 I have opened up some slots for mock interviews over the weekend; you can book one **{{< newtabref href=https://topmate.io/amit_bhandari_c/ title="here" >}}** (it’s free of cost and subject to my availability).

+## Round 0 - Online coding (Screening)
+The HackerRank online coding test consisted of two questions and served as a screening round that candidates must pass to qualify for the actual interview loops.
+Performance in this round is not included in the overall interview feedback; its primary purpose is to filter out candidates who do not meet the basic problem-solving criteria.

+The test featured basic data structures and algorithms (DSA) questions.
+I successfully solved one question with all test cases passing and another question with approximately 60% of the test cases passing.

 ## Round 1 - DSA
 There's a prevalent belief circulating online that extensive preparation in Data Structures and Algorithms (DSA) is essential to crack FAANG interviews, and many influencers are capitalizing on this by selling various courses.
 I often see young engineers on different forums expressing frustration, stating that even after solving thousands of LeetCode questions, they struggle to land offers from FAANG or other companies.